Corporate governance

 Duties and competences

-Preliminary assessments and preparing position papers for the Board of Directors on the reporting of non-current assets in the quarterly and annual reports, the value at-risk, the investment strategy and investment transactions that fall within the remit of the Board of Directors, and on the annual review of investment regulations.
+The remit of the Investment Committee includes preparing preliminary assessments and position papers for the Board of Directors on the reporting of non-current assets in the quarterly and annual reports, the value at-risk, the investment strategy and investment transactions that fall within the remit of the Board of Directors.

 Composition